1. Home

 Rules

-APISearchable selectYesLists the APIs available in the Sensedia Platform multigateway catalog.
-You cannot enter arbitrary values.
-The displayed set depends on the previously configured Connections.
+APISearchable selectYesLists the APIs available in the Sensedia Platform multigateway catalog (not typed freely).
+The set shown depends on the connections previously configured in Connections.
 Only APIs from gateways reachable through those connections appear.

-RevisionSelectYesLists the revisions of the selected API, also populated by the Sensedia Platform multigateway catalog.
-Disabled until you choose an API.
+RevisionSelectYesLists the revisions of the selected API, also fed by the multigateway catalog.
+Disabled until an API is chosen.

-API base URLTextYesBase URL of the target API, where the gateway forwards MCP agent calls.
+API base URLTextYesBase URL of the target API, where the gateway forwards the MCP agents' calls.

 MCP Configs

-This list is required and must have at least one block.
+Section exclusive to the From an API origin.
+This is a required list with at least one block.
 Each Config block describes which API endpoints are included in the MCP Server and how.
-This lets you expose only the desired API endpoints to MCP Clients.
+This lets you expose only the desired API endpoints to MCP clients.

 Use Add config to add blocks and the delete icon to remove them (disabled when there is only one).